Forum of Vieux-la-Romaine: History of the forum

 The forum was constructed in the early 2nd century, underwent modifications in the same century, and further enhancements in the first third of the 3rd century.
-During the early 3rd century, the forum decoration was enriched, reflecting "the peak period experienced by the capital."
+During the early 3rd century, the forum decoration was enriched, reflecting "the peak period experienced by the capital".

 After a political and administrative shift, the forum was repurposed as a butcher's shop at the end of the 3rd century.
-The territory of the Viducasses city was partially absorbed by the Bayeux city.
+The territory of the Viducasses' city was partially absorbed by Bayeux.

 Rediscovery

 16th – 19th centuries

-The first discoveries on this site date back to the 16th century with the unveiling of the marbre de Thorigny.
+The first discoveries on this site date back to the 16th century with the unveiling of the Thorigny Marble.

-The "Champ des Crêtes," spanning 4,000 m^{2} and situated near the forum, has undergone multiple excavations.
+The "Champ des Crêtes" site, spanning 4000 m2^{} and situated near the forum, has undergone multiple excavations.
 The first excavation took place in the 17th century in the southern part of the village, leading to the discovery of ancient and medieval remnants.
 Subsequently, in 1703, Nicolas-Joseph Foucault, the intendant of the generalité of Caen, conducted further excavations in the area.

 Subsequent excavations were carried out during various periods between 1839 and 1861, notably by Arcisse de Caumont and Antoine Charma.
-In 1828, C-A Gervais explored the same area as Intendant Foucault in the early 18th century, revealing the baths and the gymnasium.
-In February and March 1840, François Besongnet and Charles Gervais continued C-A Gervais's work, determining that the forum was situated in another part of the site.
-Arcisse de Caumont arrived at the site on March 19, 1840, to create plans of the uncovered walls and discovered the three rows of steps of the Curia.
+In 1828, C-A Gervais explored the same area as Intendant Foucault, revealing the baths and the gymnasium.
+In February and March 1840, François Besongnet and Charles Gervais continued C-A Gervais' work, determining that the forum was situated in another part of the site.
+Arcisse de Caumont arrived at the site on March 19, 1840, to create plans of the uncovered walls, and discovered the three rows of steps of the Curia.
 The excavations conducted by the Society of Antiquaries of Normandy under Antoine Charma in 1859 focused on previously excavated buildings, providing precise plans and detailed descriptions of the marble decorations used in the forum.
-However, Antoine Charma's excavations resulted in incorrect interpretations, as he mistakenly identified the decorations as frescoes of baths rather than those of a senate or basilica.
+However, Antoine Charma's excavations did involve some incorrect interpretations, as he mistakenly identified the decorative frescoes as belonging to the baths rather than a senate building or basilica.
 A plan was drafted by Georges-Aimar Lavalley-Duperroux at that time, which was only rediscovered in the Calvados departmental archives in 1991.

 20th century

 In the early 20th century, Maurice Besnier, in his book Histoire des fouilles de Vieux, attempted to pinpoint the forum location by analyzing excavations conducted by the Society of Antiquaries of Normandy in the previous century.

 In 1972, a new archaeological excavation campaign commenced.
-Two probes measuring two meters by one meter were conducted to analyze the site stratigraphy.
-These excavations unearthed artifacts dating from the 1st century during the reigns of Roman emperors Tiberius and Nero up to the mid-4th century.
+Two probes measuring 2 by 1 m were conducted to analyze the site stratigraphy.
+These excavations unearthed artifacts dating from the 1st century, during the reigns of Roman emperors Tiberius and Nero, up to the mid-4th century.

 In 1977, Christian Pilet continued Maurice Besnier's research and identified two distinct groups of baths, locating the forum in a different area on the site.
 Aerial photographs taken in 1987 and 1989 provided further clarity on the layout of the walls.
 In 1991, Lavalley-Duperroux's plan was discovered in the Calvados departmental archives, enhancing the interpretation of archaeological findings.